 - General visa: This visa covers a range of activities including educational courses, unpaid internships, training, and people studying cultural activities such as tea ceremonies and flower arranging.

-- Specified visa: These are available for specific designated activities such as long stays for sightseeing and recreation as well as certain profession such as care workers and employees of diplomats.
+- Specified visa: These are available for specific designated activities such as long stays for sightseeing and recreation as well as certain professions such as care workers and employees of diplomats.
 Specified visas are also available to spouses and children of Japanese nationals and spouses of permanent residents.

 - Start-up visa: For entrepreneurs (and their spouses and children) supported by municipalities in Japan.